-Where such circumstances occur, an Internal Memo - Justification Exemption to Procurement Policy Internal Memo - Justification Exemption to Procurement Policy.dotx must be completed, signed by the Chief Executive Officer and submitted with the Purchase Order requisition.
+Where such circumstances occur, an Internal Memo - Justification Exemption to Procurement Policy must be completed, signed by the Chief Executive Officer and submitted with the Purchase Order requisition.

 8 Evaluation Criteria

 The evaluation criteria for the Tender, Invitation to Supply, Expression of Interest and Request for Quotation process is outlined in the Procurement Management Manual.